Part two of three.

 Each manufacturer makes a series of balloon sizes, and their numbering denotes size and length, i.e., 260 balloons are the standard twisting balloon.
 It is 2-inches in diameter and 60-inches long.
 The balloon industry shorthand means the manufacturer by placing a B or Q after the number.
 B is Betallatex, while Q represents Qualatex.

 Betalic LLC produces a line of balloons called Betallatex®, which comes in various sizes; 160, 260, 360, 660 Latex balloons.
-They have 75 colors to choose from, and most, if not all, the colors are in the entire product line.
+They have 75 colors to choose from, and most, if not all, of the colors, are in the entire product line.

 - New are Betallatex Reflex balloons come in 7 vibrant colors Pink, Key Lime, Gold, Rose Gold, Silver, Violet, and Blue.